006lp/lx-music-source-sharing/README.md

 To put it simply, everyone provides VIP or SVIP accounts on different platforms, and in exchange experiences the VIP or SVIP treatment of other platforms shared by others.

 # CHANGELOG
+## Jun 17th, 2024
+Update license to Apache License 2.0 and add attribution and responsibility notice.To avoid unnecessary trouble, **service is no longer available in Mainland China**.
 ## Feb 29th, 2024
 We have successfully deployed trial music sources on servers in the Netherlands, Poland and the United States.
 Welcome to join our Telegram group to experience it!
 ## Feb 14th, 2024